cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-4.md

 <div class="quote-bubble">
     <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
         <p>
-            "But it would be much simpler merely to supply machine with words rather than letters and to let it produce these words according to certain probabilities"
+            But it would be much simpler merely to supply machine with words rather than letters and to let it produce these words according to certain probabilities
         </p>
-        <footer>-Pierce, John R.</footer>
+        <footer>&mdash;<a href="https://archive.org/details/symbolssignalsan002575mbp/page/n27">Pierce, John R</a>.</footer>
     </blockquote>
 </div>